12 tips to help kids with dyslexia learn sight words

 10. Tag-team with the school.

 Connect with the classroom teacher to keep up with the current sight word list.
-When you and the school work as a team, your child will get a double dose of practice—something struggling readers need.
+When you and the school work as a team, your child will get a double dose of practice — something struggling readers need.
 It also helps kids stay focused on a single set of words at a time, which can build confidence and increase chances for success.

 11. Make time for fun and games.

-Sight-word practice can actually be fun.
+Yes, sight-word practice can actually be fun.
 Try changing things up by playing word-matching games like concentration.
 Go fish, tic-tac-toe, hangman, and bingo also work well.
 It’s easy to make game materials on your own, and Pinterest is a great source for new game ideas.
 There are also lots of learning games and apps that let kids practice sight words.

 Introduce one word at a time every day or two until you have about 10 new words to practice at a time.
 Add one new word for each word your child masters.
 This helps keep learning goals manageable.
 It also makes it more likely for kids to improve and feel good about sight words.
 And that can give them the

-motivation to keep practicing.
+to keep practicing.